 One of the first initiatives that we introduced under this new arrangement was a project that challenged students to create a taxonomy in the context of a DAM solution for the Museum of London, an organisation that Theresa was working closely with at that time.

 Beginning in mid-February 2019, students worked in teams over a 4 -week period, at the end of which they presented their taxonomy solutions in seminars.
 Then, Theresa presented her taxonomy solution for the Museum of London in a dedicated lecture, which allowed students to conduct a comparative analysis with their taxonomy efforts.

 Based on both anecdotal and formal student feedback, it was clear that this activity represented one of the highlights of the academic year for students.
 Aside from affording students an opportunity to apply knowledge learned in seminars and lectures in a real-world context, the Museum of London project served to refine students’ ability to self-organise and work in teams, important skills that they need to develop for the workplace.

-Because we were working to a tight schedule, we decided to introduce an activity that required students to work in teams throughout the city of London to create a set of assets (photographs and video content) using their mobiles phones.
-Theresa refined this idea by suggesting that students only work within the limits of the 12 inner city boroughs of London, recording geo-location data to identity which borough a particular asset was created in.
+Because we were working on a tight schedule, we decided to introduce an activity that required students to work in teams throughout the city of London to create a set of assets (photographs and video content) using their mobile phones.
+Theresa refined this idea by suggesting that students only work within the limits of the 12 inner city boroughs of London, recording geo-location data to identify which borough a particular asset was created in.